robric/wiki-contrail-controller/Simple-Gateway.md

 **Note:**
 If the vrouter agent restarts or if  the compute node reboots, it is expected that the client will reconfigure again

+## Static Gateway in devstack

+Simple Gateway uses following configuration parameters in the devstack "localrc" file.
+The routes given below in example are derived from the configuration parameters given below.

+**CONTRAIL_VGW_PUBLIC_NETWORK** : Name of the routing_instance for which gateway is being configured.

+**CONTRAIL_VGW_PUBLIC_SUBNET** :  List of subnet addresses allocated for the virtual-network.
+Route with this subnet are added to both host-os and routing-instance for FABRIC.
+Multiple subnets are represented by separating each with a space

+**CONTRAIL_VGW_INTERFACE** : List of subnets in public network that are reachable from virtual-network.
+Routes with this subnet are added to routing-instance configured above.
+Multiple routes are represented by separating each with a space

+This method can only add default route 0.0.0.0/0 into routing-instance specified in CONTRAIL_VGW_PUBLIC_NETWORK.

+# Example Scenario

+Example configuration :

+1. Virtual Network default-domain:admin:net1 needs Simple Gateway
+1. Subnet 192.168.1.0/24 is configured for Virtual Network default-domain:admin:net1
+1. Virtual Network net1 needs access to subnets 8.8.8.0/24 and 9.9.9.0/24 in public network

+## contrail-vrouter-agent.conf Configuration
+interface=vgw

+routing_instance=default-domain:admin:net1:net1

+ip_blocks=192.168.1.0/24

+routes=8.8.8.0/24 9.9.9.0/24

+## Dynamic Simple Gateway Configuration

+Run following command
+`python /opt/contrail/utils/provision_vgw_interface.py --oper create --interface vgw1 --subnets 192.168.1.0/24  --routes 8.8.8.0/24 9.9.9.0/24 --vrf default-domain:admin:net1:net1`

+## Devstack Configuration
+Add following lines in the "localrc" file for stack.sh

+CONTRAIL_VGW_INTERFACE=vgw

+CONTRAIL_VGW_PUBLIC_SUBNET=192.168.1.0/24

+CONTRAIL_VGW_PUBLIC_NETWORK=default-domain:admin:net1:net1

+**NOTE** : This method can only add default route 0.0.0.0/0 into routing-instance specified in CONTRAIL_VGW_PUBLIC_NETWORK.

 # FAQ's